 Take control of your finances.
 Get up to $1,100 in SAVINGS.* Book your call today.

-What is a bear market, what causes one, and why does it matter?
+What is a bear market and how long does it last?

 The short answer: